 This new story also meant reshaping the forced-labor camp of cotton production into the romantic splendor of the plantation mansion, rebuilt as a magnolia Arcadia of neo-Georgian architecture (a lovely wedding-event destination, available for rental).
 No media event was more responsible for cementing these new factoids into the minds of Americans than Gone With the Wind—a 1939 movie that distills the South into a cozy racial lifestyle while utterly marginalizing the Civil War.
 In the movie’s four-hour running time, there is a not a single battle scene.

 The technical adviser largely responsible for the entire look and feel of that movie was Wilbur Kurtz, an Illinois-born painter who moved to Atlanta as a young man.
-He married a Confederate officer’s daughter.
-Like so many eager transplants, Kurtz became more Southern than any other Southerner.
+He married the daughter of a railroad officer who worked with the Confederacy during the war.* Like so many eager transplants, Kurtz became more Southern than any other Southerner.
 And in those years before Gone With the Wind was released, during the 1930s, the city of Atlanta asked Wilbur Kurtz to restore the dilapidated Cyclorama.

 Kurtz was known as an illustrator in the newspapers and often would draw pictures for popular books at the time.
 A typical Kurtz illustration, for a book called Maum Nancy, shows an old white man seated as his liveried maid presents his libation on a silver platter.
 “There stood Nancy, carrying a tall glass of mint julep,” the caption reads.
 So, for Kurtz, restoring the Cyclorama also meant brightening things up here and there.